alexedev/scz/README.md

 3. `npm run dev`
 4. open http://localhost: 3000

-thanks to @nilan from  @graphcool for support
+thanks to @nilan from  @graphcool for kind support